 Why I Love My PS Vita in 2018

-The Plastation Vita (which held the name "NGP" or "Next Generation Portable" before the initial release) is my personal favourite handheld gaming console and I don't believe it was a complete failure in the market (it's a real shame Sony deemed it as such).
-This is going to be a shorter article because I just wanted to give the Vita some public love.
+The Plastation Vita is my favourite game console and I don't believe it was a complete failure in the market (it's a shame Sony deemed it as such).
+I'm writing this because I just wanted to give the Vita some love.

 The Operating System